If your toilet lacks the proper flushing power and you’re looking for a solution, you’ve come to the right place.

 The Most Common Causes of a Weak Flushing Toilet

 The first step to fixing a weak flushing toilet is to figure out the root cause.
-Once you identify the cause, the solutions are usually quick and easy.
+Once you identify the reason, the solutions are usually quick and easy.
 Below are the most common causes of weak flushing toilets, the simple solutions to each problem, and helpful pictures and videos to get you started.

 Start with a plunger.
-Plungers work by forcing water back and forth through the waste pipe breaking up whatever debris is causing the clog.
+Plungers work by forcing water back and forth through the waste pipe, breaking up whatever debris is causing the clog.
 The best type of plunger to unclog a toilet has a flange extension on the end of the rubber part like this one on Amazon.
 The flange fits better and makes each plunge more effective.
-Plungers shaped like a bell without a flange extension might work on your toilet but are really designed for shower drains.
+Plungers shaped like a bell without a flange extension might work on your toilet but are designed for shower drains.

 If plunging doesn’t do the trick, use a toilet snake.
 Toilet snakes are tools designed with the specific purpose of breaking up clogs that occur beyond the toilet.
-They have long coiled cables that you extend deep into the piping and break up or retrieve the debris causing the clog.
+They have long coiled cables that you extend deep into the piping and break up or retrieve the debris, causing the clog.
 If you don’t have a toilet snake already, this one is one of the best selling and highest rated on Amazon.

-Below is a quick video showing you exactly how to use a toilet snake.
+Here’s a quick video showing you exactly how to use a toilet snake.

-The jet flush hole often referred to as the siphon jet, is a compartment in the front of the toilet that holds water and releases it at an angle to push waste directly into the trap upon each flush.
+The jet flush hole, often referred to as the siphon jet, is a compartment in the front of the toilet that holds water and releases it at an angle to push waste directly into the trap upon each flush.
 Over time, calcium and other deposits can develop and block the jet flush hole, weakening your toilet flushing power.

 Underneath the rim of your toilet are small holes called rim jets that release water from the tank into the bowl every time you flush.
 Similar to the jet flush hole (or siphon jet), deposits can develop around the rim jets over time, block the water flow, and weaken the flushing power.
 Water should flow fast and aggressively out of the rim jets on every flush.
 If that doesn’t happen, it’s time to clear them out.